June24-optimize/Diagnostic-indication-generation/README.md

 - **Feature Extractor with Cross-Attention for Image-Text Alignment:**
   - The Feature Extractor with Cross-Attention is a key component that aligns image features (from the Image Encoder) with language representations (from the Text Decoder) to enable accurate diagnosis text generation.
   - Extracts image features from the Vision Transformer.
-  - Processes tokenized text inputs from the Text Decoder (BioBERT).
+  - Processes tokenized text inputs from the Text Decoder (BioGPT).
   - Applies Cross-Attention Mechanism to align the two modalities.
       Query, Key, Value Mechanism:
       **Query** → Text tokens from the decoder.